Developer Guide

 Implementation

-method to serve the aforementioned purpose.
+ListCommand will extend the Command class and will consequently @Override the Command#execute() method to serve the aforementioned purpose.

-retrieves the student list and display it on the student list panel on the left side.
+ListCommand retrieves the student list and display it on the student list panel on the left side.
 All students will be displayed.

-Note that this is a singular command - meaning that no argument should follow after list
+Note that this is a singular command - meaning that no argument should follow after list.

 ClearCommand

-This command clears all Student
+This command clears all Student entries from AcademyDirectory.

 Implementation

-method to serve the aforementioned purpose
+ClearCommand will extend the Command class and will consequently @Override the Command#execute() method to serve the aforementioned purpose

 and is Version Controllable.
 A new Academy Directory is created to replace the current one, meaning that the student list is set to empty.

-Note that this is a singular command - meaning that no argument should follow after clear
+Note that this is a singular command - meaning that no argument should follow after clear.

-is a version controlled command.
+The ClearCommand is a version controlled command.
 For the list of version controlled command, refer here.

 HistoryCommand